 I can see a lot of resistance coming for this one in the US in particular, but also in Europe where it has already been decided that it will soon become a compulsory feature in all new vehicles.
-In truth, this is less to do with genuine safety and more to do with controlling.
+In truth, this is less to do with genuine safety and more to do with control.

 For the moment at least, these systems can be overridden by pressing hard on the accelerator for overtaking.
 I also believe some of the early incarnations can even be turned off completely.
-However, the ramifications of these systems eventually being compulsory and it being illegal to remove or hack them to disable them are concerning, to say the least.
+However, the ramifications of these systems eventually being compulsory and it is illegal to remove or hack them to disable them are concerning, to say the least.

 Alcohol interlock devices